 - 1. Change the oil and filter when the engine is warm.
 If the engine is cold, start the engine and allow it to run at idle for at least 5 minutes. - 2.
 Park the motorcycle with the sidestand down on a firm, level surface.
 If using a service lift, the motorcycle should be centered.

-3. Clean the area around the scavenge area drain plug 1 and the storage area drain plug 2.
-Place a drain pan under both drain plugs.
+3. Clean the area around the drain plug 1.
+Place a drain pan under drain plug.

 Hot oil can cause burns to skin.
 Do not allow hot oil to contact skin.